Spring Data - 2.1

 Download and installation instructions

-The extension will be automatically downloaded and installed in CAST Console in the following situations:
+The extension will be automatically downloaded and installed in the following situations:

 • Whenever Java source code is delivered and detected.